mctrinh/saas-fast-vibe/README.md

-# saas-fast-nocode
+# saas-fast-vibe

-Launch secure and reliable SaaS products in no time with no code ⚡️
+Launch SaaS products FAST in no time with vibe coding ⚡️

-## Why This Boilerplate?
+## Why this boilerplate?

 - Get your SaaS up and running in seconds! ⏱️
 - Keep your app secure with ease! 🛡️
 - Perfect for everyone - if you can click, you can create! 💻

-## Key Features
+## Key features

 - Start in just a few clicks! 🖱️
 - Everything you need is included! 📦